Campylobacter serology test

 Why the Test is Performed

-This test is used to detect the presence of antibodies to campylobacter in the blood.
+This test detects the presence of antibodies to campylobacter in the blood.

 can cause diarrheal illness.
 A blood test is rarely done to diagnose campylobacter diarrheal illness.
-It is used if your doctor thinks you are having complications from this infection, such as or .
+It is used if your health care provider thinks you are having complications from this infection, such as or .

 What Abnormal Results Mean